snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-destinations/setup-redshift/launch-a-redshift-cluster/authorize-client-connections-to-your-cluster/index.md

 ---
-title: "Authorize client connections to your cluster"
+title: 'Authorize client connections to your cluster'
-date: "2020-02-26"
+date: '2020-02-26'
 sidebar_position: 0
 ---